-As 2017 is coming to a close, it is clear that threats to cybersecurity are also threats to the stability of a country – first and foremost the United States.
-The year 2017 has seen many new cyber campaigns targeting millions of victims worldwide – from common households to huge organizations such as Equifax, FedEx and Maersk.
-These attacks were performed by individual hackers, seasoned cyber criminals and even nations such North Korea, Iran and Russia.
+As 2017 is coming to a close, it is clear that threats to cybersecurity are also threats to the stability of a country – first and foremost the United States and an appropriate cyber warfare response is crucial.
+The year 2017 has seen many new cyber campaigns targeting millions of victims worldwide – from common households to huge organizations such as Equifax, FedEx, and Maersk.
+These attacks were performed by individual hackers, seasoned cyber criminals, and even nations such as North Korea, Iran, and Russia.
 As it looks now, 2018 will experience more of the same.